 - Garlic Powder can be a good substitute.
 Use 1 teaspoon.

 - Potato Starch can be swapped for Tapioca Starch, Cassava Flour, & Arrowroot Starch in this recipe.
+You can ommit the starch completely and still have a delicious dish that is even lower in carbs.

 Adapted from Tastes Lovely